Why The Process Of Growing New Brain Cells Is So Damn Important

 What if there’s a way to battle and prevent depression and even mental decline through your diet and lifestyle alone?

-It kept me awake at night and I decided to dig deeper into the current state of research behind my hypothesis.
+It kept me awake at night and I decided to dig deeper into the current state of research behind this specific question.

-I know that depression is way more complex than that and not only consists of chemical imbalances in your brain, but also has deep psychological roots.
-Science is actually not exactly sure to what extent we can really influence the rate of neurogenesis in a meaningful way.
+I know that depression is way more complex than that and consists not only of chemical imbalances in your brain, but has deep psychological roots, too.

-Although I’m not a neuroscientist myself, I really wanted to try to do at least some of the research and find ways to help answer my own question.
+Although I’m not a neuroscientist myself, I wanted to try to do the research and find ways to help answer my own question.
 Above all, imagine if knowledge and the application of it could even act as a preventive measure — that would be equally important.

 What It Really Means To Be Depressed